 The data at issue are sensitive so it is essential for the patient to be fully aware of what such consent entails.
 The patient can withdraw his or her consent at any time.

 Any change in consent status recorded in the institution is notified to the patient by e-mail in his or her citizen ebox.

 The therapeutic relationship or link is an affirmation of a relationship of trust and care between the patient and the care provider.

 There are as many therapeutic links as there are healthcare professionals who provide care for the patient.
 If the patient has given his consent, the creation of this link enables the healthcare professional to access your shared data, in accordance with the access defined for each professional according to its needs

 The doctor creates this therapeutic relationship directly via the GP’s software during your consultation.
 If you wish, you can manage these links via the Brussels Health Network platform.

-In order to exist, this “therapeutic relationship” must be proved: this being the case when you give your electronic identity card to the admissions department of a hospital, a doctor or a pharmacist.
+In order to exist, this “therapeutic relationship” must be proved: this being the case when you give your electronic identity card to the admissions department of a hospital, a health professional or a pharmacist.

 What is the duration of a therapeutic relationship

 The duration of the therapeutic relationship varies depending on the context of your care and the type of relationship you have with the health professional.